Skip to main content

 • Impotence

-It’s also worth noting that methamphetamine abusers are more likely to contract HIV-AIDS due to stimulant drug use.
+It’s also worth noting that methamphetamine abusers are more likely to contract AIDS due to stimulant drug use.
 This isn’t only because of the sharing of paraphernalia like syringes but also because their willingness to take risks and the decreased inhibitions make it more likely for them to engage in promiscuous sexual acts.

 Meth Dependence